JonKing93/wildcat/docs/commands/preprocess.rst

 The preprocessor next checks that the DEM dataset has an allowed resolution.
 The allowed resolutions are determined by the :confval:`resolution_limits_m` setting, which defaults to resolutions from 6.5 to 11 meters.
 This range is selected to allow all DEM tiles from the USGS National Map within the continental US.

 In general, the DEM should have an approximately 10 meter resolution.
 This is because wildcat's assessment models were calibrated using data from a 10-meter DEM.
-See also `Smith et al., 2019 <https://esurf.copernicus.org/articles/7/475/2019/>`_ for a discussion of the effects of DEM resolution on topographic analysis.
+Read also `Smith et al., 2019 <https://esurf.copernicus.org/articles/7/475/2019/>`_ for a discussion of the effects of DEM resolution on topographic analysis.